Written by Israel Horovitz

 We learn that the older women enjoyed his adeptness at oral sex, that the younger woman can still feel his presence as a visiting spirit (think Noel Coward’s Blithe Spirit or the film Ghost, with the spirit talking to and tickling her, reducing her to fits of giggles), and sullen Janice is always on the verge of suicide (now there’s a laugh riot).
 These are smart women characters of varying sensibilities — Evelyn married him and left him when she found him cheating with Evvie; Evvie never married him but left when she found him cheating with Janice; and there seemed to be a gap of some time — and perhaps several additional women who haven’t been invited to this postmortem reunion — between Janice and the final youngster Marie-Belle.

-The piece is directed by Barnet Kellman as either inert line readings or madcap physical shtick involving an open window from characters or suspected to through which they threaten to leap.
+The piece is directed by Barnet Kellman as either inert line readings or madcap physical shtick involving an open window from which characters are suspended or through which they threaten to leap.
 Witty lines receive witty deliveries (and earned audience responses from the skilled actresses), but the characters make little sense.
 The dialogue and tone of interaction becomes cloying and when the purportedly intelligent women snipe at one another rather than unpack their similarities, we see only that Horovitz provides a profoundly stereotypical male perspective of women, and it grows old.
 There are no motivations for lurking animosities other than decades old jealousies that would long have been forgotten or at least tempered over time.
 While he is absent and unnamed, in other words, the man that links the women retains control of the story and this theatrical world.

 After spending two hours with these characters and this set, I wanted to move into the apartment but I knew the characters no better than when they first entered.
 What attracted each of these highly intelligent women to this particular man?
 What kept them with him?
 Who draped the mirror of the apartment and why?
 And how infuriating to have four women spend hours talking about an unnamed “he” without learning much about each other.